filippob/introduction_to_gwas/README.md

 1. Lecture 1	Introduction to GWAS: Linkage disequilibrium and Linear Regression c
 2. Lecture 2	Introduction to GWAS: Linkage disequilibrium and Linear Regression
 3. Lecture 3	GWAS: case studies / examples from literature

+# organization of the code for the practical sessions

+1. preparatory_steps: download and prepare the data
+2. preprocessing: filter the data
+3. imputation: imputing missing genotypes
+4. gwas: run the GWAS models
+5. power_and_significance: designing GWAS experiments
+6. steps: identifying the individual steps involved in a GWAS study
+7. pipeline: assembling the individual steps into a bioinformatics pipeline for GWAS